-If you are new to PC building then trying to understand the different headers can get a bit daunting.
-Basically, a motherboard typically has several different headers (connectors) for connecting various devices.
-One such header type are the USB headers.
+Understanding the different headers can be daunting if you are new to PC building.
+A motherboard typically has several headers (connectors) for connecting various devices.
+One such header type is the USB header.
 So what are USB Headers?

-USB headers are basically the physical connectors found on the motherboard for connecting the extra USB ports found on the PC case.
+USB headers are the physical connectors on the motherboard for connecting the extra USB ports on the PC case.

-There are different types of USB headers intended for different versions of USB ports on the PC case.
-So for instance, a USB 2.0 header is different from a USB 3.0 header.
+Different types of USB headers are intended for different versions of USB ports on the PC case.
+So, for instance, a USB 2.0 header is different from a USB 3.0 header.

-In the following article I will talk in detail about USB headers, their different types, but first let us talk about the different USB versions because they are atrociously confusing to the uninitiated.
+The following article will discuss USB headers and their different types.
+First, let us talk about the different USB versions because they are atrociously confusing to the uninitiated.

 Different USB Versions and Their Speed

-There are many different versions of the USB standard as you may already know.
-But at the same time know that who ever has been deciding the nomenclature of the different versions (Looking at you -> USB-IF) has literally wreaked a havoc for consumers particularly with how the version 3.0 has been bifurcated.
+As you may already know, many different versions of the USB standard exist.
+But at the same time, know that whoever has been deciding the vocabulary of the other versions (Looking at you -> USB-IF) has wreaked havoc on consumers, particularly with how version 3.0 has been bifurcated.

-At the same time you MUST understand the different versions as this will give you an insight into not just their speeds, but also help you understand the different types of headers.
+At the same time, you must understand the different versions as this will give you an insight into not just their speeds but also help you to understand the different types of headers.

 There are essentially 8 USB versions/names that you may come across.
 They are summarized in the table below.